elec327/elec327.github.io/syllabus.md

 ---

-**Class Hours:** TuTh 1:30-2:50 PM BRC284/AL124
+**Class Hours:** MW 2-3:15 PM BRC285/FE&P 118
-Until everyone is vaccinated, lectures will be dual mode (Zoom+in person optional).
+Through the first 2 weeks of the semester, lectures will be dual mode (Zoom+in person optional).
 We will figure out a schedule for the lab that ensures minimal contact.
 Students are expected to spend significant out-of-class time (~10 hours per week) working on lab assignments.

 **Lab Help Sessions:** See Lab Assistant hours or by request on Slack or through email
-Help sessions held in lab room A124
+Help sessions held in lab room FE&P 118
-Lab Access Keypad Code: ...-- -.... ----. ----. #
+Lab Access Keypad Code: .--- ----. ....- ---..#

 ---